PHLGuide

 This daytime Chinatown spot serves deep-fried curry chicken dumplings and steamed pork-and-leek dumplings that are just as memorable as their specialty tea and siphon coffee.
 Come starting at 8am to eat chewy, thick-skinned dumplings for breakfast instead of that granola that's been haunting your pantry since the Trump presidency.
 The small shop also makes Taiwanese beef noodle soup and crisp spring rolls filled with napa cabbage, carrots, and shrimp—both of which will get snatched up by anyone you bring.

-There are plenty of good dim sum options in the area, but Nom Wah is especially useful if you want something quick, casual, and maybe even solo.
+There are plenty of good dim sum options in the area, but Nom Wah is especially useful if you want something quick, casual, or solo.
 We like their soup dumplings, crispy scallion pancakes, and chewy shrimp rice rolls.
 You order everything by checking off boxes on a little sheet of paper, and everything in the dim sum section costs around $5.

 Ocean Harbor in Chinatown has everything we look for in a dim sum spot: convenience, consistency, and variety.
 It’s open from 10am-9pm every day (except Wednesday), which means you can eat wonton soup and fried seafood rolls for brunch, lunch, or dinner.
 Expect to see a fairly crowded room and a super-efficient operation.
 Pick a number, wait a few minutes, and then grab whatever you want from the carts.